chunkyen/rtmp-nginx-docker-lab/instructions/Lab04  Using docker compose.md

 ###  3 Creating the docker compose file

-Similar to dockerfile, docker compose need a file to define the various parameters of the container.It is a text file with a yml extension (also called a yaml file).
+Similar to dockerfile, docker compose need a file to define the various parameters of the container.
+It is a text file with a yml extension (also called a yaml file).
 The default file name where docker-compose command will read from is docker-compose.yml, if an alternate file name is not specified.

  The basic structures of a docker compose file is as follow: